FAQs about Performance Navigator

 This will completely remove PN/400 from your System i.

-How is Power Navigator different from the NMON Analyzer?
+How is Performance Navigator different from the NMON Analyzer?

 Glad you asked.
 The NMON Analyzer is an Excel interface to the NMON data.
 For the most part, you can only look at one day at a time.
 However, there is no easy way to look at lots of historical data.
-Power Navigator by default keeps one year of data in a single file.
-This allows Power Navigator to do trending analysis on any metric.
-Secondly, Power Navigator can automate the production graphs and reports for management.
+Performance Navigator by default keeps one year of data in a single file.
+This allows Performance Navigator to do trending analysis on any metric.
+Secondly, Performance Navigator can automate the production graphs and reports for management.
 This includes graphs by the whole frame and/or Shared Pool.
-The third major difference is Power Navigator’s What-If capacity planning function.
+The third major difference is Performance Navigator’s What-If capacity planning function.
 This allows customers to do What-If scenarios on server consolidations and upgrades.

 How does the Windows Client get access to the data?